The AR-15 is one of the most popular guns in America and there’s no question why.

 Regardless, CMC’s drop-in AR-15 trigger still offers a clean break with every pull of the trigger and offers excellent accuracy, no matter how fast you shoot.

-Timney is a step up in price compared to the first two triggers on this list, but with that extra cash comes extra quality.
+Timney is a step up in price compared to the first two triggers on this list.
+But with extra cash comes extra quality.

-This trigger provides little resistance, giving a nice, clean break on every shot and providing extra accuracy by making sure the shooter doesn’t need to jerk the trigger every time they squeeze it.
+This trigger provides little resistance, with a nice, clean break.
 If you’re skeptical about how much of a difference this makes, competition shooters can assure you that a clean trigger break is essential.

 Next up is one of our favorite high-end drop-in AR-15 triggers, the RA-535 Advanced Performance Trigger from Rise Armament.

-As for the RA-535 Advanced Performance Trigger itself, it’s precision CNC machined from heat treated, high-grade tool steel and aluminum.
+The RA-535 Advanced Performance Trigger is a precision CNC machined design from heat-treated, high-grade tool steel and aluminum.

-Last up is the most expensive trigger on our list by just a few dollars, but it’s worth every single cent if you have the dough to spend.
+Last up is the most expensive trigger on our list, but it’s worth every cent…if you have the dough to spend.

-This trigger uses a roller bearing system to make each and every shot as smooth as possible, even when shooting rapidly during competitions.
+This trigger uses a roller bearing system to make shots smooth, even when shooting rapidly during competitions.

 The Elftmann ELF Match Trigger has an adjustable trigger weight that can be set between 2.75 and 4 lbs. and is available with either a curved or straight trigger shoe.

-While of course everyone’s wants and needs are different, all these drop-in AR-15 triggers are great options for both upgrading an existing rifle and building a rifle from scratch, whether you’re a casual shooter or a competition shooter.
+All of these drop-in AR-15 triggers are great options for upgrading an existing rifle and building a rifle from scratch, whether you’re a casual shooter or a competition shooter.